Voyageur II Clothing and Equipment

 ☐ 1 sleeping pad (Thermarest) and repair kit – we recommend a full-length sleeping pad as it offers more insulation from the permafrost ground.
 If you sleep cold, Exped makes down sleeping pads that are lighter weight and warmer but cost more.

 ☐ 1 sleeping bag – aim for a bag rated at least -7 to -12.
 A down bag will pack smaller and is warmer, but will cost more.
-If you sleep isn’t quite warm enough, bring more long underwear/fleece wear).
+If your sleeping bag isn’t quite warm enough, bring more long underwear/fleece wear).

 ☐ 1 sleeping bag liner (optional) – a fleece or silk liner is good if you sleep cold.
 Also helps keep sleeping bag cleaner.
 Even cotton works.

 ☐ 1 pack – EVERYTHING you bring must fit into this pack.
-Your sleeping bag and sleeping pad may be able to be carried in food packs if there is space.
 NO BARRELS, mini or otherwise.
 If you are considering bringing a barrel as your personal pack, please don’t.
 Boats are incredibly full and barrels take up too much space.
 Depending on the size of your clothing, 75-90L is often a good pack size range.
 Try to get a pack with strong comfortable back straps because it will spend a lot of time on your back!

 ☐ Dry bags – make sure they are in good shape and of good quality (welded seams, good closure, good material).
 Do NOT bring garbage bags.
 It may be difficult to dry items for days at a time, so dry bags will be a great way to prevent wet sleeping bags.